craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 * Potential customer: “That sounds really great.
 Let me know when it’s ready and I’ll take a look.”
 * “I just met with (dream prospect) and they said if we build (feature x,y,z), they’ll sign!”

-None of these things are bad in and of themselves, unless they lead you to stop the ongoing process needed to get to the specifics that will make them true.
+None of these things are bad in and of themselves, unless they lead you to stop the ongoing process needed to uncover the specifics that will make them true.

 You need some amount of luck to get the details right no matter what.
 To make more of your own luck, the right details have to be *discovered* alongside customers and users.

 What people **do** is worth so much more than what they say.
 It’s important to get in position to observe what they actually do as early and often as you can.

-## How not to be fooled
+## How Not to be Fooled

 It’s really hard to keep your head on straight through this process.
 Here are the things that I’ve found to be most helpful:

-### Budget smarter
+### Budget Smarter

-In this business you’re budgeting money, people, and time.

-Unfortunately you can’t buy time with any amount of money, and you can’t un-spend money you’ve already spent.

-Whether you’re putting together an annual operating plan, a product roadmap or deciding how you choose to allocate your sweat equity, it’s all budgeting.
+Whether you’re putting together an annual operating plan, a product roadmap or deciding how you choose to allocate your "sweat equity", it’s all budgeting.

-Assume you’ll need more than what it will take just to build the first version of something before you’ll see good results.
+Assume you’ll need more time, effort, and money than what it will take to build the first version of something before you’ll see good results.
 You’ll probably need a good deal more.

 Given that, how does it change your approach?

-Instead of just planning out features to build, think in terms of the specific goal you’re trying to accomplish with each feature, giving you room to find multiple possible paths to it.
+Instead of just planning out features to build, think in terms of the specific, measurable goal you’re trying to accomplish with each feature.
+This will give you and your team room to find multiple possible paths to that goal.
 Do your best not to focus on more than one goal at a time.

 Get something interactive in front of your target market as soon as you can.
 Do it even if it’s just to a small private group, and even if it’s all just people behind the scenes and not scalable technology.